zoomed in mold spores

 A study in 2002 by the EPA reported that 85% of commercial buildings have water damage that can grow mold.
 In 1995, the US government found 30% of schools have major mold growth.

-If you are exposed to mold like this, research shows you are 30-50% more likely to develop major health issues from it.
+If you are exposed to mold like this, research shows you are 30 to 50% more likely to develop major health problems from it.
 It can contribute to anything from weight gain to serious neurological symptoms.

 See, EMFs are unfamiliar to mold.
 So, the mold sees them as a threat.

-Although studies are clear that Mold Toxins are very dangerous, it has gone highly under recognized.
+Although studies are clear that mold toxins are dangerous, it has gone highly underrecognized.

 Here’s the good news, though…